ksbrwsk/cloud-messaging/README.md

 # cloud-messaging
 ---------------------------
-### A simple Springboot application using Spring Spring Cloud Stream on RabbitMQ
+### A simple Springboot application using Spring Cloud Stream with RabbitMQ Message Broker

 **uses:**